Video

 Transitioning to electric vehicles (EVs) broadly is an essential step for our health and that of the planet.
 Yet, consumer adoption is lagging behind expectations due to high costs, charging infrastructure concerns, range anxiety, overpoliticization, and other factors.

 A more immediate solution lies in electrifying vehicle fleets, particularly the numerous last-mile delivery vehicles, where there is immediate ROI for fleet owners and current EVs provide the range and reliability required to convert immediately.
 Such a shift could significantly reduce harmful emissions and greenhouse gases.
 We do know that light-duty trucks alone are responsible for 58 percent of the transportation sector’s greenhouse gas emissions, while larger industrial vehicles make up about another 20 percent of transportation emissions.
 Furthermore, an Australian study highlighted that electrifying just 10 urban delivery trucks has the same emission reduction impact as 56 households switching to EVs.
+This transition is a key strategy in achieving a healthier future by reducing emissions in urban and industrial areas where pollution is concentrated.

 Fleet operators have distinct advantages, including business-specific incentives, bulk purchasing power, and access to Charging-as-a-Service (experienced third-party solutions to EV fleet charging infrastructure), which alleviate some of the common barriers faced by individual consumers.
 Even more impactful, for fleets that contract with renewable power generation as electric supply to charge, there is a compelling, fully zero-emission energy pathway, from generation of the electricity to its use to power a vehicle.